 Copilot Subagents & Context Management

 Training custom models for Copilot subagents, context compaction, and memory generation — enabling agentic workflows to delegate focused sub-tasks and operate over long horizons.
+Custom subagent models have reduced costs by 15% in internal deployments.

 Context Retrieval Embeddings